Vonage-Community/video-api-web-samples/README.md

 The code for this sample is found the following subdirectories:

+* Advanced-Noise-Suppression ([source](https://github.com/vonage-community/video-api-web-samples/tree/main/Advanced-Noise-Suppression)) -- This sample application shows how to add a background Noise Suppression feature to the Vonage Video APIs.
+It is very similar to the Basic Video Chat example but it adds a `NoiseSuppressionTransformer` from the `@vonage/noise-suppression` library along with the `MediaProcessor` and `MediaProcessorConnector` from `@vonage/media-processor`.
+This method allows for additional audio transformers to be applied.

 * Archiving ([source](https://github.com/vonage-community/video-api-web-samples/tree/main/Archiving)) -- This sample shows you how to record a Vonage Video session.

 * Basic-Audio-Transformer ([source](https://github.com/vonage-community/video-api-web-samples/tree/main/Basic-Audio-Transformer)) -- This sample application shows how to use a basic audio transformer with the Vonage Video APIs.
 It is very similar to the Basic Video Chat example but it adds a low-pass filter to the published audio.